Easy Ways to Reduce Monthly Bills

 4. Get cash back for monthly bills

 Be choosey with the credit card you use to pay monthly bills, as some credit cards allow you to earn extra cash back in this spending category.
 The Scotia Momentum® Visa Infinite* card provides 4% cash back on recurring bills that you charge to the card, while the TD Cash Back Visa Infinite* Card has a slightly lower 3% cash back rate on bills†.
-Both cards have a $120 annual fee, but there are also good options with no annual fee, like the Tangerine Money-Back Credit Card, which gives 2% cash back on any two spending categories of your choice, including recurring bills.
+Both cards have an annual fee, but there are also good options with no annual fee, like the Tangerine Money-Back Credit Card, which gives 2% cash back on any two spending categories of your choice, including recurring bills.

 †Terms and conditions apply.